peakphp/array-validation/README.md

 ```

-## 6- Strict validation using Schema
+## 6- Strict validation using ValidationDefinition

 ```php
 // all validation definitions are executed at object creation and an exception is thrown if any of tests failed